 - Population Association of America

-Veena Kulkarni joined Arkansas State University in August 2008 after completing her Ph.D in Sociology with a specialization in Demography and Development from University of Maryland -College Park.
-Her research interests lie at the intersections of studying social and economic inequalities and the interaction between them with a focus on international migration, labor market processes and outcomes, education, health.
-Her work has appeared in well recognized peer reviewed journals such as Demography, International Review of Applied Economics, Sociological Forum and as book chapters published by the Sage Publication and Oxford University Press.
+Veena Kulkarni joined Arkansas State University after completing her Ph.D in Sociology with specialization in Demography and Development from University of Maryland –College Park.
+Her research interests lie at the intersections of studying social and economic inequalities with the focus on labor market processes and indicators, health and educational outcomes in the context of developing and developed countries.
+Her work has appeared in peer reviewed journals such as Demography, International Migration Review, International Review of Applied Economics, Journal of Developing Areas, Social Science Research, Sociological Forum, World Development and as book chapters published by the Sage Publication and Oxford University Press.
+She is presently working on a book manuscript, ‘Indian Immigrants in Developed Democracies: A Cross-National Study’, to be published by Routledge as part of the ‘Routledge Studies of Diasporic Peoples’.